 - Always identify and respond to FAQs when interruptions are enabled.
 This is the default setting.

-- Always identify FAQs when interruptions are enabled and proceed as per the Hold and Resume settings.
+- Always identify FAQs when interruptions are enabled and proceed as per the Hold & Resume settings.

 Manage Behavior for Ambiguous Intents

-You can handle ambiguous intents during a conversation flow by setting the flag Behavior for Ambiguous Intents.
-It allows you to:
+You can handle ambiguous intents during a conversation flow by setting the flag Behavior for Ambiguous Intents will allow you to:

-- Present the ambiguous intents to the end-user and proceed as per the Hold and Resume Settings.
-In case the user selects a task and the Hold and Resume setting is:
+- Present the ambiguous intents to the end user and proceed as per the H&R Settings.
+In case the user selects a task and the Hold & Resume setting is:

 Manage Behavior for User Authorization

-When a user gives any input at a prompt message for authorization that is not relevant, the following flow is followed:
+When a user gives any input at a prompt message for authorization which is not relevant following flow would be followed:

-- If Small Talk intent is identified, then the Small Talk’s response is displayed, and the authorization is re-prompted.
+- If Small Talk intent is identified, then the Small Talk’s response would be displayed, and the authorization would be re-prompted

 - The platform checks for the presence of any intents (tasks or FAQs) in the user utterance, irrespective of the configurations set for Manage Interruptions:

-- If the intent is identified, confirmation to discard the current task and trigger the new task is sought.
+- If an intent is identified, confirmation to discard the current task and trigger the new task is sought;

-- If multiple intents are identified, an ambiguity dialog along with the option to ignore the utterance and continue with the current task is presented.
+- If multiple intents are identified, an ambiguity dialog along with the option to ignore the utterance and continue with the current task would be presented;

 - If no intent is identified, then the user is re-prompted with the authorization link.